cschimezie-dot/cschimezie-dot.github.io/_posts/2026-07-06-dont-ghost-the-broker-borrower-fallout-prediction.md

 * Removed Dollar signs
 * Merged data sets from different application software.
 * Commas
+* Outlier Handling
 * Text inside money fields
 * Missing values
 * Unknown values
 * Monthly income formats
 * Unrealistic outliers
 * Different spellings and formats for categories
+* Used Codex CL to optimize the dataset further by standardizing categorical variables, like changing state classification to region, for better prediction.
+* Changing all the loan types from Primary and Unknown to Investment Only
+* Standardized the property types to a few categories; for example, Single F to Single Family or unique property types like RV park to Unique Property Types

-I cleaned the key numeric fields so the model could read them as numbers:
+I cleaned and encoded the key numeric fields so the model could read them as numbers:

 * `requested_loan_amount`
 * `credit_score`
 * `liquidity`
 * `annual_income`

 I also used KNN imputation to fill in missing numeric values by using similar borrowers, since the dataset of paid borrowers was too small to remove.
 It would hurt the data.
+On the Data Frames, you'll spot all the encoded columns.

 This matters because a machine learning model cannot reliably predict from messy borrower responses.